 While you are not required to buy the most premium coffee beans to prepare a quality brew, you will always want to use a coarse grind size.
 The latter is important because cold brew is prepared with the immersion brew method submerged in the water.
 The flavor is best extracted from the coffee beans using a chunky and coarse grind.

-What are the Benefits of Cold Brew?
+The Benefits of Cold Brew

 The extraction method makes all the difference.
-Using cold water instead of hot makes this process much slower and will pull all the delicious flavors from the coffee beans and the caffeine too.
+Using cold water instead of hot makes this process much slower and will pull all the delicious flavors from the coffee beans and the caffeine.
 Heat destroys antioxidants quicker.
 With cold brewing, you can preserve a higher amount of the natural antioxidants in the coffee.

 There is less acidity, and it is more friendly on your stomach.
 Your coffee will seem sweeter and perfectly smooth.